aetherith/groupcurses/README.md

 focus to the textbox at the bottom of the application.
 Messages are sent when you hit enter.

-# Outstanding Tasks
-* Create new direct messages
-* Group messages - the whole workflow
-* Emoji
-* Improve the message sync methods so that they request only new messages.
-* Improve the message area so that it supports scrolling better.

 [groupme]: https://groupme.com
 [urwid]: http://urwid.org/index.html
 [requests]: http://docs.python-requests.org/en/master/